shpml/fundamentals/04_chapter/02_lesson.md

      color: #FF0000;
 }
 ```

-#### CSS Text Treatment
+---

 <div class="wistia_responsive_padding" style="padding:56.25% 0 0 0;position:relative;"><div class="wistia_responsive_wrapper" style="height:100%;left:0;position:absolute;top:0;width:100%;"><iframe src="//fast.wistia.net/embed/iframe/mpderhu818?seo=false&videoFoam=true" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="100%" height="100%"></iframe></div></div>
 <script src="//fast.wistia.net/assets/external/E-v1.js" async></script>

-#### CSS Text Atttributes
+#### More on CSS Text Treatment

-**font-family**

-To adjust the font of your selected text element, use the font-family property.
+**font-family** : To adjust the font of your selected text element, use the font-family property.
 For the value, enter the name of the font to which you’d like to alter your text.
 To be safe, try putting a comma after your selected font and enter a generic family as a fallback.
 If the web browser doesn’t support the font you selected, it will choose the fallback.

 ```html
 h1 {